 The past is prologue and helps us to understand our current perspective.
 The ideological extremists in our midst, who want to erase all tradition, are themselves part of a tradition.
 One with a poor track record.
 The same goes for some of the would-be “defenders” of tradition.

 Ideologies, identity politics, etc., do not interest me.
 When it comes to these things, the Western spiritual tradition calls for being in the world, but not of it.

 I am promoting the Western contemplative tradition.
 This includes not merely contemplative thought in the sense of philosophhy, but also the sacred religious tradition, and the tradition of poetry.

 With respect to some of the terminology that I use, I am also not at all prepared to cede words like ‘mindfulness’ and ‘holistic’ to the New Age gurus that abuse and distort them.
 These terms reflect essential aspects of the contemplative

 As ridiculous and unlikely as it may seem, I’m going to paraphrase Bono here.
 In Rattle and Hum, he introduced ‘Helter Skelter’ as the song that a certain depraved individual “stole from the Beatles.”
 Then he said, “We’re stealing it back.”
 Well, that’s how I feel about terms like ‘mindfulness’ and ‘holistic.’
 These are the terms that the pseudo-philosophers stole from the contemplative tradition, and we’re stealing them back.

 What do you do when you're not reading and writing?

 Many have told me that my sense of humor runs slightly dark and very, very dry.
-So I’ve been told.